websanco/liferay-learn/docs/dxp-cloud/latest/en/reference/platform-limitations.md

 * **Database Metrics**: The metrics displayed in the DXP Cloud console reflect the data for the service container, not individual service metrics.

 * **Database Size**: The maximum size for a database is normally 100 GB.
-This limit can be increased by requesting it from Support.
+[Submit a Support request](https://help.liferay.com/) to increase this limit.

 * **Downtime**: Database maintenance may cause downtime every few months.
 This downtime usually lasts about two minutes.
 This may not come with a notification in advance.